natoriamilligan/cloud-labs/cloudfront-labs/cloudfront-with-s3/readme.md

-# Setting Up AWS CloudFront with an S3 Bucket Origin
+# ☁️ 🪣 Setting Up AWS CloudFront with an S3 Bucket Origin
 A quick tutorial on how to use CloudFront with an S3 bucket as the origin

-## :toolbox: Technology Used
+## 🧰 Technology Used
 AWS Cloudfront
 AWS S3

-## Steps
+## 🚀 Steps
-  1. Create an S3 bucket and block all access to it
+  :one: Create an S3 bucket and block all access to it
   2. Add index.html file and a couple jpg files to the S3 bucket
   3. Confirm S3 bucket is private
      - Click the Object URL from the index.html file.
 Confirm that access is blocked.